See Mayan Jaguar Days for 2020 below.

-Then I hiked the Brown Canyon Jaguar trail in 2009 during a powerful Venus Templar ceremonial weekend with many of my Priestess sisters from Tucson and beyond – one Priestess sister was from as far away as France.
+In 2009 I hiked the Brown Canyon Jaguar trail as part of a powerful Venus Templar ceremonial weekend with many of my Priestess sisters from Tucson and beyond – one Priestess sister was from as far away as France.
 The visitors center had a stuffed jaguar in the lobby in honor of this place as a jaguar habitat.

 In 2015, during a trip to the Tucson Zoo I saw two black jaguars.
-I had no idea they were there until I saw them.
+I had no idea they were there.
 At first I was sad to see them caged.
 I sat with them for a long time and they assured me they were serving their intended purpose – so not to worry.

 Recently, Jaguars have been getting my attention via the post from a participant in our current Venus Alchemy ceremonial series celebrating the Relational Goddess on the World Stage for the first time in 155 years.
 Shortly after that the article link posted below about the return of the Jaguars (growing in population) mysteriously appeared from an unlikely source.
 Suddenly Jaguar was speaking to me again and I am listening.

 If you would like to find out what your Mayan Calendar Day is – check out this link.

 The Mayans see Jaguar medicine as being connected to the source of all Earth Magic.
 The spirit of the Jaguar was/is called upon by the Maya – to assist humanity’s spiritual and earthly journey with integrity and gratitude.
 According to the Mayan Calendar – Jaguar Days are especially useful for communing with – and give thanks to – nature.

 Reported in 2018: News from Mexico indicating the wild jaguar population has grown by 20% in the past eight years (one whole Venus Cycle).
 Jaguar is the largest feline population in the Americas and is likely to continue growing since 14 Latin American countries signed an agreement in 2018 to implement a regional conservation program for the big cats through 2030.